Frank A. Beach: Legacy

 Beach is remembered as a serious scholar and researcher, who believed that "increasing knowledge, in and of itself, is a justifiable way to spend your life."
 However, he was also known for his sense of fun, and humorously coined the term "Coolidge effect" based on an old joke about U.S. President Calvin Coolidge.
 Beach is also remembered for his colorful paper titles such as "The Snark was a Boojum" and "Locks and Beagles".
 Throughout his professional career, his greatest interests remained in the field of behaviour, remarking that "Man's greatest problem today is not to understand and exploit his physical environment, but to understand and govern his own conduct."

 Beach was regarded as an excellent graduate student mentor; however, he vehemently opposed accepting any female graduate students into his lab early in his career.
 Beach did eventually change his mind about women and went on to mentor several successful female students.

 At age sixty-five, Beach wrote the following autobiographical statement, which was preceded by a list of goals he wished to achieve:

-Of course, I shall never accomplish all the goals just listed, but that is unimportant.
-What counts is to have aims, to be able to work hard toward them and to experience the satisfaction of at least believing that progress is being made.
-I do not want to cross the finish line of this race – not ever – but I do hope I will be able to keep running at my own pace until I drop out still moving in full stride.
-It's been one hell of a good race.

 Beach is considered the principal founder of the field of behavioral endocrinology.
 Donald Dewsbery, writing for the National Academy of Sciences, called Beach "arguably the premier psychobiologist of his generation, influencing the development of psychobiology in numerous, diverse ways."
 The Society for Behavioral Neuroendocrinology has awarded the Frank A. Beach Young Investigator Award in Behavioral Neuroendocrinology annually since 1990.